skip to main content

 Blog

-Moreland OB-GYN NAMS Certified Menopause Practitioners Provide Menopause Support
+Moreland OB-GYN MSCP Certified Menopause Practitioners Provide Menopause Support

 Mature woman sitting on couch experiencing menopausal symptoms like sweating and hot flashesHot flashes, mood swings, vaginal dryness, pain during sex, weight gain, interrupted sleep—these are all associated with menopause and many women wrongly assume it’s all just a part of growing older.

-That's why we are proud to announce the distinction of having three Menopause Practitioners certified by the North American Menopause Society (NAMS) on staff, dedicated to serving women transitioning to and through menopause.
+That's why we are proud to announce the distinction of having three Menopause Practitioners certified by The Menopause Society on staff, dedicated to serving women transitioning to and through menopause.

 Below, we outline some general menopausal facts and delve into the importance of finding the right support team to help you successfully manage menopausal health.